iamroshel/react-hooks-evernote-json-server-guided-project/README.md

-# Phase 2 Guided Project Guidelines
+# Phase 2 Guided Project Guidelines c

 In this guided project, we'll be building an Evernote-like application with React.